scarlson1/typesense-dashboard/README.md

 Use https://scarlson1.github.io/typesense-dashboard/ or clone the repository and run it locally.

 Use an admin key to authenticate.
+Cluster credentials are stored in session storage and will be removed when the window is closed.

 ### Docker